 This course will further develop the student's blueprint reading and interpretation skills.
 Particular attention will be directed towards Residential Plans, Specifications, and Codes.

-This course will allow students to make connections between their newly acquired skills and knowledge which will prepare them for employment and apprenticeship in the carpentry trade.
-Students will be prepared to meet prospective employers and have an understanding of how to begin their apprenticeship.
+Students make connections between their newly acquired skills and knowledge which will prepare them for employment and apprenticeship in the carpentry trade.
+Students will be prepared to meet prospective employers and understand how to begin their apprenticeship.

 This course will further develop students' blueprint reading and interpretation skills.
 The primary focus will be on Industrial, Commercial, and Institutional design.

-This course will further develop the student's ability to 1.
-Successfully and accurately complete calculations for linear, area, and volume problems frequently encountered during construction projects; 2.
-Estimate material and labour quantities and costs based on information presented in commercial construction plans; and 3.
-Complete geometric layouts as required for construction projects.
+This course will further develop the student's ability to successfully and accurately complete calculations for linear, area, and volume problems frequently encountered during construction projects; estimate material and labour quantities and costs based on information presented in commercial construction plans; and complete geometric layouts as required for construction projects

 Ontario Secondary School Diploma (OSSD) or equivalent including the following prerequisites: